Currently set to Index

 Condenser-Based Cooling

-Evaporative condensed chillers and the air and water chillers all make use of the same thermodynamic processes:
+Evaporative condensed chillers and air and water chillers all make use of the same thermodynamic processes:

 • A liquid that is pressurized rises in temperature.
 During this process, the liquid evaporates.
 The gaseous form eventually condenses back into its original state, once the pressure is reduced.
 During this stage, the liquid is cooled down.